activeadmin-plugins/active_admin_scoped_collection_actions/README.md

 ### Can I use my handler on update/delete action?

 You can pass block to default actions update and delete.
 And do custom redirect after it.
-Use render(location: 'somethin') instead of redirect_to().
+Use render(location: 'something') instead of redirect_to().

 This example renders form which allows to change "name" field.
 And after it do redirect to dashboard page.